codatio/codat-docs/docs/integrations/accounting/sage50/sage-50-requirements.md

 ## Supported versions

 Codat support versions 25, 26, 27, 28, and 29 of Sage 50c Accounts Standard & Professional.
 This is in line with <a className="external" href="https://gb-kb.sage.com/portal/app/portlets/results/viewsolution.jsp?solutionid=200427112228593" target="_blank">Sage's software lifecycle policy</a>.
-If you experience issues with the supported versions please raise a ticket with our support team through [this form](https://codat.zendesk.com/hc/en-gb/requests/new).
-If you would like to register your interest in an unsupported version, pleaes contact your account manager.
+If you experience issues with the supported versions, please use our [support request form](https://codat.zendesk.com/hc/en-gb/requests/new) to raise a ticket.
+If you would like to register your interest in an unsupported version, please contact your account manager.

 ## Unsupported versions